Fiona1729/Fiona1729.github.io/_tabs/about.md

 I'm a mathematics PhD student at the University of Strathclyde.
-I'm broadly interested in applying homotopy theory to mathematical physics, mostly from the perspective of cohesive $(\infty,1)$-topoi and differential cohomology, as well as Calabi-Yau $A_\infty$ categories and Floer homology.
+I'm broadly interested in applying homotopy theory to mathematical physics, mostly from the perspective of cohesive $(\infty,1)$-topoi and differential cohomology, as well as $A_\infty$ and other homotopical structures in Floer homology and mirror symmetry.

 I am employed & funded by [VERSES AI](https://www.verses.ai/) as a researcher in the mathematics theory group, where I am currently working on active inference, topological data analysis, and